rspace-os/api-tutorial/README.md

 Ths tutorial covers use of personal access tokens.
 If you are a developer looking to incorporate OAuth authentication for a client app then please read [Using OAuth](oauth.md).

+### Can I contribute to this documentation?

+Yes, please submit either pull requests, or emails to supportATresearchspaceDOTcom, with improvements or suggestions.
+We will happily add you to our list of [contributors](Contributors.md).

 ### Use-cases for the API

  * Uploading files from instruments or your device into RSpace automatically.